-i) Indicator Wavelength: Red colour must be 640nm and green colour 520nm. (+/ - ii) For "A" Category competitions, indicators must be clearly visible for the athletes and spectators and should be 55mm diameter with minimum of 120° viewing angle.
+- Indicator Wavelength: Red colour must be 640nm and green colour 520nm. (+/-20nm.)
+Indicators must be installed minimum 80cm up to the top of the target. - For "A" Category competitions, indicators must be clearly visible for the athletes and spectators and should be 55mm diameter with minimum of 120° viewing angle.
 Background of the indicators must be a contrasting colour.
-Distance between each red/green lamp must be about 40mm.
+Distance between each red/areen lamp must be about 40mm. - For all other competitions, different indicators can be used but the lights must be clearly visible for Athletes and coaches. - iv) The electrical interface must comply with the UIPM specifications - v) Indicators can be placed horizontally or vertically.